Tuesday, February 26, 2008

 When I took up netball a few years ago I used to play it in a large tin shed without much airflow.
 After a forty minute game (36 minutes?
 Help me out here Moifey) I would literally be dripping.
 The moisture would run off my nose, eyebrows, elbows and knuckles and hit the floor as though coming from a leaky tap.
 I used to put away a two litre bottle of water per game.

 That seemed to start the next stage in my development.
 Since then, I've become a sweater.
 All clothes, once worn in anything other than chilly weather, need laundering.
 When I first moved in with Mele this created a few arguments when she would do the week's washing and find herself hanging up ten or so t-shirts.
-The
+The arguments ceased when she encountered one of my just-worn shirts.

 At hockey today, an opposition player had cause to put his hand on my back during the second half.